lcchua/homework-0/docs/getting_started_clc.md

     "AnnualPremium": "2305.40"
 }'
 ```
-Otherwise, you can also run the following Bash commands from your local terminal to load and execute the application Docker image from the ECR:
+If the appication has not been deployed into the K8S cluster, you can also run the following Bash commands from your local terminal to load and execute the application Docker image from the ECR:
 ```bash
 aws ecr get-login-password --region us-east-1 | docker login --username AWS --password-stdin <aws_account_id>.dkr.ecr.us-east-1.amazonaws.com